 #3 Don’t ignore flare-ups

 Unfortunately, psoriasis is something that doesn’t go away, but that doesn’t mean you just have to live with it the worse way possible.
-If your psoriasis returns after a period of being under control, schedule a visit with your doctor to find out why and to think of how to gain back control.
+If your it returns after a period of being under control, schedule a visit with your doctor to find out why and to think of how to gain back control.

 #4 Don’t give up